 **But see Marshall (2001).

-Why won’t there be areas of “double densities” during the 2024 co-emergence?
+Why weren’t there areas of “double densities” during the 2024 co-emergence?

 But a 13 and 17 year brood do not have a consistent temporal separation; in some years (such as 2024), the broods co-emerge, suggesting maximal competition, while in other parts of the 221-year cycle, the two broods are as separated in time as possible, suggeting minimal competition.
 Thus, there is no reason to expect that the increased densities noted by Simon et al. (1981) for overlapping broods of the same cycle would also be expected where broods of different cycles overlap.